9 Unexpected Side Effects Of Cumin Seeds

 Image: Shutterstock

-Consuming cumin seeds in large amounts can lower the blood sugar level in the body.
+Consuming cumin seeds in large amounts can cause hypotension.
 This point is important to remember if you are heading for surgery in the near future.
 During surgery, it is essential to maintain the blood sugar level.
 So your doctor may advise you to stop eating cumin seeds at least 2 weeks before surgery as your blood sugar level needs to be controlled during and after surgery (4).
+A common symptom of low blood sugar levels is headaches.
+Severe low blood sugar levels may cause serious side effects like seizures and brain damage.

 8. Not Good For Diabetics